PRijnbeek/CDM-Vocab-Course/chapter1.md

 ---
-title       : The OMOP Common Data Model description : Understand the background of the OMOP-CDM attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : The OMOP Common Data Model description : You will learn more about the CDM data structure and will understand which tables to query to retrieve the necessary data for your research questions. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf